ndlib/curatend-batch/api.md

     GET /jobs

-This returns a json array listing the names of all the jobs, regardless of their status.
+This returns a JSON array listing the names of all the jobs, regardless of their status.
 It probably should have pagination, but doesn't.
 Example:

     GET /jobs